alex-baumann-ur/TCGADownloadHelp/README.md

 <img src="figures/tcga_sample_sheet_example.png" style="width:1000px; position: relative; left: 40px">

 - This script merges the manifest(s) and the sample sheet.
 - If previous selection of case IDs is wanted, the script filters for specific case IDs of a previous analysis.
+To use that option, you have to adapt the [config.yaml](data/config.yaml) file and input a sample sheet under "sample_sheet_filtering" with the sample IDs you want to use.
 - Creates adapted filtered manifest file for gdc-client download.

 ### 3.2.
 Download TCGA data via a manifest document and the GDC-client tool
-- The script creates a new conda environment called "gdc_client" and downloads the gdc-client tool.
-If you have already installed the gdc-client in a separete conda environment, you can specify that in the configuration file.
-- The script downloads the TCGA data from manifest(s) specified in previous steps and/or the configuration file via the gdc-client.
+- The script downloads the TCGA data from manifest(s) specified in previous steps and/or the configuration file via the gdc-client tool, which is listed in the conda environment yaml file.
+The following command is used within the pipeline:
-- The files from the manifest are downloaded into the following folder: analysis_path + '00_raw_data'
-- Download TCGA data via the gdc-client tool.
-- Optional: for restricted access files, you need an access token.

 ```
 gdc-client download -m manifest.txt (-t user-token.txt)
 ```
+- The files from the manifest are downloaded into the following folder: analysis_path + '00_raw_data'
+- Optional: for restricted access files, you need an access token, which can be added in the [config.yaml](data/config.yaml) file under "tcga_user_token_file".

 ### 3.3.
 Rename the downloaded files as case_id.file_suffix
 - The filename consists of a suffix of 36 different characters as a unique id and is saved in a separate folder with another unique id of 36 characters.
 This is an example: